dekrux/hello-world/README.md

 My first respository on GitHub

 I'm an EE student interested in free software.
 In particular, signal processing and other scientific computing such as channel coding using Julia.

+I'm a fan of LaTeX, Julia, Python, C.